magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMedia/Player/NativeBindings/UnityEngine.XR.MagicLeap.MLMedia.Player.NativeBindings.MLMediaPlayerEventCallbacksEx.md

 ### OnInfo {#oninfodelegate-oninfo}

-This callback function is invoked when.
+This callback function is invoked when

 ```csharp